Chapter 230: Student Fees

 - Tuition and Supplemental Fee Assessment

-- Assessment of tuition and supplemental fees shall be based on the credit value of a course, or an equivalent value in the case of a zero-credit course, for candidates for a degree.
+- Assessment of tuition and supplemental fees shall be based on the credit value of a course, a flat fee per semester, or an equivalent value in the case of a zero-credit course.
 Assessment of tuition and fees shall be made regardless of whether a student is enrolled in a course for credit or auditing a course.

 - Residents of Missouri, as defined in Section 230.020, shall be assessed the tuition at resident rates.
 Students who are not residents of Missouri shall be assessed the tuition at nonresident fees.